 You Don’t Have to be Religious to Participate

 It’s a common misconception that the 12 Step program requires participants to be Christians or members of a religion.
 That’s not the case any longer.
 In contrast, it even works for people who have no religious belief whatsoever.
 Instead, it emphasizes a connection with a higher power that’s outside of you.

 Therefore, you open yourself up to peer accountability.
 Similarly, you take into account that your actions affect others.
 Because substance abuse never happens in a vacuum, healing should also affect those around you.

 How a 12 Step Program Works

-The 12 step program is popular at the best executive rehab center in Palm Springs, CA, Phoenix Rising.
-After talking with a therapist, you have an option to participate in the program.
-What is the 12 Step program that becomes part of a rehab facility’s care options?
+After talking with your therapist, you have an option to participate in the 12 Step program.
 Essentially, it’s an introduction to the support group format.

 You learn to feel comfortable in your skin when sitting with peers who’re also in recovery.
 Besides that, you learn how to share your struggles with others.
 These peers offer feedback and encouragement.
 As you do the same, you develop a growing sense of self-confidence.

 There’s power in the group experience.
 You feel stronger as a unit.
 Similarly, you learn from the stories of others, which spurs you on to avoid certain mistakes.
 During the meetings, you also learn about the Big Book.